gov-cy/staging-govcy-design-system-docs/src/privacy-statement.md

 No personal data are collected by DSF through this website.

 ## Complaints
-You can complain about the way your personal information has been used by [contacting the Office of the Commissioner for Personal Data Protection](https://www.dataprotection.gov.cy/dataprotection/dataprotection.nsf/page1i_en/page1i_en?opendocument){target="_blank"}.
+You can complain about the way your personal information has been used by [contacting the Office of the Commissioner for Personal Data Protection](https://www.dataprotection.gov.cy/dataprotection/dataprotection.nsf/page1i_en/page1i_en?opendocument){rel="noreferrer noopener" target="_blank"}.